Pustelto/Dev_boilerplate/README.md

 # Sass development boilerplate
+My boilerplate folder for web development.
+It have all the basics I use in most of my projects.
+I expect it to grow and change over time (especialy package.json and Scss folder).

-Sass folder organization is forked from [Hugo Giraudel sass boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) and modified to my liking (a lot of work still needs to be done).
+Scss folder organization is forked from [Hugo Giraudel's sass boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) and modified to my liking (a lot of work still needs to be done).

 ## To-Do
 - Finish own CSS reset (most CSS resets are too big for me, especialy for smaller projects, as such I want to create small reset modules which I can add as necessary) Planned modules: